w3f/polkadot-wiki/docs/build-integration.md

 ---
 id: build-integration
 title: Polkadot Integration Guide
-sidebar_label: Getting Started
+sidebar_label: Integration Initiation
 ---

 Welcome to the Polkadot integration guide.
 This guide will provide all the information you need to get started.
-It targets wallets and custodians, but will also be useful to any infrastructure provider such as a validator or node operator.
+It targets wallets and custodians, but will also be useful to any infrastructure provider such as a validator or chain indexer.

-# Structure
+## Structure

 The guide focuses on Polkadot and Kusama, but the principles will apply to parachains and other Substrate-based chains.
 The guide contains four sections: